caleb-flesher/FavoriteUniversityProject/prodcon_sem/README.txt

 - 8192 MD of memory was allocated for the VM.

 User space:
-- The files must be run in the "buffer" directory.
-The directory path should read similarly to "/usr/src/cmsc421-project3/project3-files/buffer".
+- The files must be run in the "prodcon_sem" directory.
+The directory path should read similarly to "/usr/src/cmsc421-project3/prodcon_sem".
 - A Makefile for the user space implementation is not provided.
-- In order to compile the test_user.c file, compile the file using the following command: "gcc test_user.c -o test_user".
+- In order to compile the test_user.c file, compile the file using the following command: "gcc -pthread buffer_user_sem.c test_user_sem.c -o test_user_sem".
-- In order to run the file, run the file using the following command: "./test_user".
+- In order to run the file, run the file using the following command: "./test_user_sem".
 - Valgrind is operational with this file.
-To run the file with valgrind, use the following command: "valgrind ./test_user".
+To run the file with valgrind, use the following command: "valgrind ./test_user_sem".
 - The code should free all the memory/no memory should be allocated after the test_user.c file is executed.

 Kernel Space: